beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

     <summary><strong>Solution</strong>:</summary>

     This one might be a little tougher without a knowledge of how to use git.
 You should have some experience if you've ever submitted an assigment to your repository.

-The hint tells us we should be looking in a previous branch of the repo.
-[If only there was a way to see the previous branches](https://git-scm.com/docs/git-reflog).
-That interesting commit message suggests that we might want to look at that commit.
+    The hint tells us we should be [looking in a previous branch of the repo](https://git-scm.com/docs/git-reflog).
+The interesting commit message that is displayed suggests that we might want to look at the contents commit.
 If the flag was in there, you might want to see the [differences](https://git-scm.com/docs/git-diff) between the repo now and then, as the flag was probably deleted.
-To find the flag in all that text, just pipe the output into grep: `git diff [hash] | grep flag`
+To find the flag in all that text, just pipe the output into grep: `git diff [commit hash] | grep flag`

     </details>
  - **Flag**: <!--- 3x3rc1z3_caut10n_wh3n_d3tach1ng_ur_h3ad -->

 ## Who Said It?
 (25 points)
- - **Clue**: The clue was just the contents of [this](Who-Said-It?/message.txt) file
+ - **Clue**: The clue was just the contents of [this](Who-Said-It/message.txt) file

  - **Hint**: Keys live on keyservers.